whoward/docs/markdown/reference/test-configuration.md

 "recordVideo": false
 ```

-As an alternative, the `video-upload-on-pass` setting will let you discard videos for passing tests identified using the <a href="#recording-pass-fail-status"><em>passed</em> setting</a>.
+As an alternative, the `videoUploadOnPass` setting will let you discard videos for passing tests identified using the <a href="#recording-pass-fail-status"><em>passed</em> setting</a>.
 This disables video post-processing and uploading that may otherwise consume some extra time after your test is complete.

 Key: `videoUploadOnPass`